The steps in this section will help you to prepare for a successful and efficient competitive recruitment process.

 Define the Position.
 The hiring manager and the HR representative meet to perform a job analysis.
 A job analysis provides a way to develop an understanding of the job by examining the tasks performed in the job, the competencies required to perform those tasks, and the connection between the tasks and competencies.
 Information from the job analysis will be used to determine the position classification and hiring pay range.

-If needed, the HR representatives can consult the Compensation team in Human Resources for additional expert guidance on establishing the appropriate position classification.
+If needed, the HR representatives can consult the Compensation team in Human Resource Management and Development for additional expert guidance on establishing the appropriate position classification.

 Create the Position Description and Submit for Approval in PeopleAdmin.
 The HR representative submits the position description through PeopleAdmin.
 Depending on the department’s approval structure, the approvals may include the hiring manager, director, finance director, administrative/dean head.